Daniel Skaarud

-Daniel Johan Skaarud (born 10 September 2007) is a Norwegian footballer who plays as a winger for Ajax.
+Daniel Johan Skaarud (born 10 September 2007) is a Norwegian footballer who plays as a winger for Eliteserien side Sandefjord.
 He is considered a promising young talent known for his dribbling ability.

 Early life

 Skaarud was born on 10 September 2007 in Lørenskog, Norway.
 He is of Thai descent through his mother and Norwegian through his father.

 Club career

 Lillestrøm

 Skaarud joined the youth academy of Norwegian side Lillestrøm.
 He gained attention when he was included in the first-team matchday squad in October 2022 at the age of fifteen.
 He made his senior debut for the club in the Norwegian Football Cup later that season.
 His Eliteserien debut followed during the 2023 season.
 In total, he made five competitive first-team appearances for Lillestrøm before transferring.

 Ajax

 On 11 July 2024, Skaarud signed a three-year contract with Dutch club Ajax, running until 30 June 2027.
 He initially joined the club's under-19 squad for the 2024–25 season.
 He featured for Ajax U19 in the UEFA Youth League, gaining European experience at youth level.